 Your cattle’s milk production can plummet when heat and humidity rise.
 Depending upon cattle heat stress level, milk production can drop by 10-35%.
 That can equate to a loss of up to $4.55 per cow per day.

-Dairy farmers who still have the option could protect milk income margins through the USDA Risk Management Agency’s Livestock Gross Margin for Dairy (LGM-Dairy) program, while leaving open the opportunity for milk price increases, according to Alan Zepp, risk management program manager at Pennsylvania's Center for Dairy Excellence.
+The USDA Risk Management Agency’s Livestock Gross Margin for Dairy (LGM-Dairy) program remains one of the better tools to protect dairy incomes, according to Alan Zepp, risk management program manager at Pennsylvania's Center for Dairy Excellence.

 Progressive Dairyman magazine is printed 20 times each year for forward-thinking U.S. dairymen and dairywomen.
 The award-winning magazine's editors and contributors provide compelling features, helpful articles, insightful news analysis, and entertaining commentary about the people, practices and topics related to a dairy lifestyle.

 Provide forward-thinking dairy producers with practical, unbiased dairy management tips, timely news and thought-provoking opinions.

 Create an open forum of discussion and an easy-to-read magazine of expert information about the U.S. dairy industry.